 Jump squats are an excellent movement for improving overall explosive power, increasing your vertical jump, adding muscle mass to your lower body, and much more.
-If you are capable of performing them properly, I have no doubt they will quickly become one of your favorite exercises!
+If you are capable of performing them properly, I have no doubt they will quickly become one of your favorite lower body exercises!

 However, one of the lesser-known keys to properly using jump squats is that you want to make sure you are not using too heavy of a weight!